Kevinistic/cdidtjgt/README.md

 1. download the app [here](https://github.com/Kevinistic/cdidtjgt/releases/)
 2. save it somewhere, heck, create a shortcut for easy access
-3. voila! you're done. open the .exe program to use. otherwise, create a shortcut to the .exe file to your desktop for quick access ig
+3. voila! you're done. open the .exe program to use.

 ## Guidance
 if you're a brainlet who needs guidance;